-As of September 30, 2013, there were 29,186,929 shares of preferred stock outstanding, and the shares of common stock issuable upon conversion of these shares in connection with this offering are reflected in the total number of outstanding shares of common stock above.
+As of September 30, 2013, there were 29,186,929 shares of preferred stock outstanding, which shares are reflected in the total number of outstanding shares of common stock above.
 Upon the closing of this offering, all outstanding shares of our convertible preferred stock will have been automatically converted into shares of common stock.
 Following this offering, our certificate of incorporation will be amended and restated to delete all references to such shares of preferred stock.